When J.P. Livingston retired in 2016, she was 28 years old with $2.25 million in savings.

 Never mind retiring by a particular age or with a particular amount of money: If you want to retire comfortably, the combination of relatively high returns offered by stocks and relatively low fees offered by index mutual funds must be part of your retirement portfolio.

-For more universal money lessons from shrewd millionaires, check out “Want to Be Rich?
-Here’s All the Advice You’ll Ever Need, in 10 Simple Sentences.”
+For more universal money lessons from shrewd millionaires, check out “The 10 Golden Rules of Becoming a Millionaire.”

 What’s your take on this report?
 Sound off below or on our Facebook page.